Bharath-Dubbaka/recruitNinja/README.md

 bun dev
 ```

-Here's a simple explanation of each package used to build this project and come to life :
+Here&apos;s a simple explanation of each package used to build this project and come to life :
 @radix-ui/react-slot:
 Lets you inject elements into predefined spots in components
 Used for component composition and flexibility